brylevkirill/notes/Reinforcement Learning.md

 >	"AlphaGo Zero learns two functions (which take as input the current board):
 >	- A prior over moves p is trained to predict what AlphaGo will eventually decide to do
 >	- A value function v is trained to predict which player will win (if AlphaGo plays both sides)
->
 >	Both are trained with supervised learning.
-Once we have these two functions, AlphaGo actually picks its moves by using 1600 steps of Monte Carlo tree search (MCTS), using p and v to guide the search.
+Once we have these two functions, AlphaGo actually picks its moves by using 1600 steps of Monte Carlo Tree Search, using p and v to guide the search.
 It trains p to bypass this expensive search process and directly pick good moves.
 As p improves, the expensive search becomes more powerful, and p chases this moving target."

 >	"AlphaGo Zero uses a quite different approach to deep RL than typical (model-free) algorithms such as policy gradient or Q-learning.
 By using AlphaGo search we massively improve the policy and self-play outcomes - and then we apply simple, gradient based updates to train the next policy + value network.
 This appears to be much more stable than incremental, gradient-based policy improvements that can potentially forget previous improvements."
 >	"We chose to focus more on reinforcement learning, as we believed it would ultimately take us beyond human knowledge.
 Our recent results actually show that a supervised-only approach can achieve a surprisingly high performance - but that reinforcement learning was absolutely key to progressing far beyond human levels."